fiennaalya/Bookshelf-App-Dicoding-Submission/README.md

 </p>
 </div>

-note: this page includes gif that previews the website, it will take some time to load the gif, please be patient.
+**note: this page includes several gif that previews the website, it will take some time to load the gif, please be patient.**

 ## Implementations and Improvements
 ### 📌 Home Page and Book Form